CrushedPixel/moshpit/README.md

 # moshpit

+**A fork of the original moshpit tool.**

+It now uses Go modules.
+I might be updating it with more features at some point.

+---

 A command-line tool for surgical I-Frame removal, so-called datamoshing.
 Comes with built-in scene cut detection for optimal results.